Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: Introduction

 \section{Introduction}

-The discovery of iron-based superconductors has identified a new route in the search for high critical temperatures\cite{new_sc}.
-Iron atoms in these materials lie in weakly coupled stacks of square lattices\cite{paglione_greene_10}.
+The discovery of iron-based superconductors has identified a new route in the search for high critical temperatures~\cite{new_sc}.
+Iron atoms in these materials lie in weakly coupled stacks of square lattices~\cite{paglione_greene_10}.
 Electronic conduction resides within such layers, where charge carriers are primarily electrons/holes from iron $3d$ levels.
-The optimum critical temperature in iron-pnictide materials, in particular, coincides with nesting between hole Fermi surfaces pockets at the center of the Brillouin zone and electron Fermi surface pockets at commensurate spin-density wave (cSDW) momenta $\hbar (\pi/a){\bm{\hat x}}$ and $\hbar (\pi/a){\bm{\hat y}}$.
-Here, ${\bm{\hat x}}$ and ${\bm{\hat y}}$ are unit vectors that point along the principal axes of the square lattice of iron atoms, while $a$ denotes the lattice constant.
+The optimum critical temperature in iron-pnictide materials, in particular, coincides with imperfect nesting between hole Fermi-surface pockets at the center of the Brillouin zone and electron Fermi-surface pockets at momenta along the principal axes of the square lattice of iron atoms that coincide with commensurate spin-density wave (cSDW) order.
 Strong hole doping can destroy such nesting.
-In particular, the electron bands at cSDW momenta rise completely above the Fermi level in the series of compounds (Ba$_{1-x}$K$_x$)Fe$_2$As$_2$ at $0.5 < x < 0.7$\cite{sato_09,malaeb_prb_12}.
-Angle-resolved photoemission spectroscopy (ARPES) on the end-member of the series KFe$_2$As$_2$, with $T_c \cong 4$ K, reveals only hole Fermi surface pockets at zero two-dimensional (2D) momentum\cite{okazaki_12}.
+In particular, angle-resolved photoemission spectroscopy (ARPES) finds that the electron bands at cSDW momenta rise completely above the Fermi level in the series of compounds (Ba$_{1-x}$K$_x$)Fe$_2$As$_2$ at $0.5 < x < 0.7$~\cite{malaeb_prb_12}.
+ARPES on the end-member of the series KFe$_2$As$_2$, with superconducting $T_c \cong 4$ K, reveals only hole Fermi surface pockets~\cite{sato_09}.
+Density-functional-theory calculations recover the Lifshitz transtion at which the electron-type Fermi surface pockets disappear, but at a larger critical concentration of hole doping~\cite{khan_johnson_14}, $x_c = 0.9$.